What is a test account?

 Testing with production data

-You can test with production data in a read only fashion on your production accounts if you use the validateOnly header in your requests.
+You can test with production data in a read only fashion on your production accounts if you use the validateOnly header in your requests and you have an approved production developer token.